Tom Brady doesn’t want radio host who called his daughter ‘an annoying little pissant’ fired

 IF YOU HATE TOM BRADY AND THE NEW ENGLAND PATRIOTS, READ THIS

-The Patriots and the station recently announced an extension of their agreement, which involves weekly calls from Brady and Coach Bill Belichick.
+The Patriots and the radio station recently announced an extension of their agreement, which involves weekly calls from Brady and head coach Bill Belichick.

 The five-time Super Bowl champions will play for their sixth ring against the Philadelphia Eagles on Sunday.